quesby/quesby-boilerplate/src/content/posts/01k6a3v1whreeez2bsexds6zcf--markdown-style-guide-best-practices-for-content-creation/index.md

 ---

-*This style guide is part of the Neutrino project, a privacy-first static site boilerplate.
-For more resources and examples, visit our [GitHub repository](https://github.com/greenpandastudio/neutrino-boilerplate).*
+*This style guide is part of the Quesby project, a privacy-first static site boilerplate.
+For more resources and examples, visit our [GitHub repository](https://github.com/quesby/quesby-boilerplate).*
 ```